Ph.D. in Psychology, Behavior Analysis

 The University of Nevada, Reno doctoral program in Behavior Analysis trains graduates to teach, do research and work as consultants or administrators in the public and private sectors.
 This degree requires 89 graduate credits, is accredited by the Association for Behavior Analysis International and has a Board Certified Behavior Analyst (BCBA) Approved Course Sequence through the Behavior Analyst Certification Board.

-Starting Fall 2019, when students enter the program, they are assigned to one of the core behavior analysis faculty who serves as their academic advisor for the first year of study or until such time as a research advisor is arranged.
-Student and advisor should work out a tentative program, including previous graduate courses which may transfer and procedures for petitioning the Program for course waivers.
-The academic advisor also serves as the liaison between the student and the program committee.
-At any time, if the student needs counseling, tutoring, or other assistance, the academic advisor is the person to help him or her make the appropriate arrangements.
-The student may, of course, approach someone other than their academic advisor to talk to about their program and any problems they are experiencing.
+When students enter the program, they are assigned to one of the core behavior analysis faculty who serves as their academic advisor for the first semester of study or until such time as a research advisor is arranged.
+Student and advisor should work out a tentative program of study, including the transfer of previous graduate courses.
+The academic advisor also serves as the liaison between the student and the BATC, and source of support for counseling, tutoring, or other assistance.

 Advisory responsibilities are assumed by the student's primary research advisor as soon as their interests develop.
 Students will be required to approach the faculty member with whom they wish to conduct their research prior to the beginning of the second semester.
 Upon receiving the permission of the faculty member, they will join their research laboratory.